-IMPO DRTANT FOR HEALTH YES SORT OF NO NOT APPLICABLE COMMENT Add source, page number, or weblink details HAPI RESEARCH BRIEFTOPIC Urba n Form 2.1 Is the site part of a centralized community with town center(s) and compact urban form, part of a comprehensively planned extension at the neighborhood scale, or a comprehensive new town? √ Site is located within 0.5 miles of town center Source: Proposal introduction, page 5; Google maps Climate Change, Physical Activity, Accessibility, Safety, Housing 2.2 Does the land use plan incorporate neighborhood commercial and/or mixed-used development to encourage transportation related walking and social interaction? ▽ Site is zoned general residential, allowing for some density, but no commercial.
+IMP( DRTANT FOR HEALTH YES SORT OF NO DON'T KNOW NOT APPLICABLE COMMENT Add source, page number, or weblink details HAPI RESEARCH BRIEFTOPIC Urba n Form 3.1 Is the site part of a centralized community with town center(s) and compact urban form, part of a comprehensively planned extension at the neighborhood scale, or a comprehensive new town?
+Site is located within 0.5 miles of town center Source: Proposal introduction, page 5; Google maps Climate Change, Physical Activity, Accessibility, Safety, Housing 3.2 Does the land use plan incorporate neighborhood commercial and/or mixed-used development?
+Site is zoned general residential, allowing for some density, but no commercial.
 However, it is within walking distance of commercial at the town center, and a regional commuter train stop.
-Source: City's 2012 zoning Mental Health, Social Capital, Accessibility, Physical Activity ordinance map for the district, available at www.example.com
+Source: City's 2012 zoning ordinance map for the district, available at www.example.com Mental Health, Social Capital, Accessibility, Physical Activity